-Segment audiences to deliver the most relevant, personalized ads and matching audiences with unique post-click experiences.
+Segment audiences to deliver the most relevant, personalized ads and matching audiences with unique post-click landing pages.

-To convert more than the average (4.4% of ad clicks), it’s important not to ignore the post-click experience.
+To convert more than the average (4.4% of ad clicks), it’s important not to ignore the post-click landing page.
 Use inspiration from Lighter Capital to continue the story narrative from ad to page.
-Request an Instapage Personalization Demo today to start creating unique post-click experiences and establish 1:1 page relevancy.
+Request an Instapage Personalization Demo today to start creating unique post-click landing pages and establish 1:1 page relevancy.

 See the Instapage Enterprise Plan in Action.